carter-0/mini-voice-assistant/README.md

 # Mini Voice Assistant

-OpenAI took too long to rollout GPT-4o voice so I made this instead.,
+OpenAI took too long to rollout GPT-4o voice so I made this instead

 Built with:
 - Vonage for phone stuff
 - Groq for fast inference of Meta's llama-3.1-70b-versatile
-- Elevenlabs for realistic TTS
+- ElevenLabs for realistic TTS
 - Deepgram for realtime transcription

-All could be replaced with self-hosted stuff but i don't have enough compute for that.
+All could be replaced with self-hosted stuff but i don't have enough compute for that

-Best latency can be achived by hosting in US east datacenters.
-I was able to get responses in as little as 2-3 seconds but I'm in the UK so it can probably go lower.
+Best latency can be achived by hosting in US east datacenters (all dependant services are hosted there).
+I was able to get responses in as little as 2-3 seconds but I'm in the UK so it can probably go lower

 ## Usage